ntheile/Kick-Reddit-Tech-Reader-Android/readme.md

 * `Spring` - Used for REST calls
 * `ActionBarSherlock` - Makes the action bar work in older versions of Android
 * `Picaso` - Image loader and cacher from Square
+* `Ormlite` - Sqlite Object Relational Mapper to map reddit objects into sql for caching.

 Code Organization